 You can continue to save the Bay throughout the year by becoming a better Bay steward at home.

-- Speak Out!
+- Speak out!
 Let your voice be heard regarding important legislation affecting our Chesapeake Bay and rivers.
 Write or call your senators and congressional representative, urging them to vote in an environmentally responsible way.

-- Reduce Fertilizer Use—always get a soil test first to be sure what your lawn requires; use fertilizer sparingly, and only when necessary.
+- Reduce fertilizer use—always get a soil test first to be sure what your lawn requires; use fertilizer sparingly, and only when necessary.
 Excessive fertilizers contribute to nitrogen and phosphorous overload in rivers and the Bay, which can lead to low oxygen levels and dead zones.

-- Only Rain in Storm Drain—allow only rain to go down the storm drain and use a broom not a hose or power blower, to clean debris from decks, patios and driveways.
+- Remember "Only rain in storm drains"—allow only rain to go down the storm drain and use a broom not a hose or power blower, to clean debris from decks, patios and driveways.
 You'll save water, reduce emissions, and curb stormwater runoff.

 - Practice Bay-friendly car care—take your vehicle to a commercial car wash or wash your car on an unpaved surface with phosphate-free soap so water soaks into the ground, not into the storm drain.

 - Reduce rainwater runoff—direct rainwater away from paved surfaces; direct gutter downspouts onto lawn or flower beds, or into a rain barrel.

 For more ideas visit the More Things You Can Do section of this website.